 When consumers eat corn on the cob, the food is considered to be a whole grain.
 This is due to the fact that the kernels have not been taken off of the cob and processed into meal.
 Natural food shoppers tend to eat organic versions because the stalks are not grown with the assistance of pesticides.
 It is important for consumers to keep in mind that organic corn might be more expensive than those that are grown conventionally.

 Like other types of whole grains, corn versions are often processed and packaged in the form of meal.
 The substance is used to create cornbread, cakes, and tortillas.
 When purchasing cornmeal, consumers should be aware that there are certain versions that are not labeled as whole grain.
 Organic versions are often preferred by some cooks because such meals are touted as being healthier and tasting better.
-Chefs also have the option of making their own whole grain corn into meal simply by boiling fresh kernels and grinding them in a food processor.
+Chefs also have the option of making their own corn into meal simply by boiling fresh kernels and grinding them in a food processor.

 Identifying processed versions of whole grain corn is a relatively easy process, so long as the ingredients are labeled on the packaging.
 Refined versions of cornmeal generally state that the grains are “degerminated,” meaning that the bran and cereal have been removed.
 Cornmeal that actually consists of unrefined grains is labeled as “whole.”

 In addition to the differences between whole grain corn and regular versions, there are a few types of kernels used to make meal.
 Yellow corn is perhaps the most common type used to process into meal, while white varieties generally come in second.
 Depending on the region, blue and red varieties might also be prevalent in some markets.

 @jennythelib - I'm totally going to try that for my son's next birthday party!
 He and his friends always eat way too many sweets (cake, ice cream, etc.) and then after the party, he's so irritable.
 It can't hurt to try subbing out some of the "white carbs."